Skip to main content

 Default: U+25A2 WHITE SQUARE WITH ROUNDED CORNERS

-set placeholderSymbol(value): void
+set removeExtraneousParentheses(value: boolean): void

 This option controls how many levels of subscript/superscript can be entered.
 For example, if scriptDepth is "1", there can be one level of superscript or subscript.
 Attempting to enter a superscript while inside a superscript will be rejected.
 Setting a value of 0 will prevent entry of any superscript or subscript (but not limits for sum, integrals, etc...)